mahmoud-sabra/DevOps-journey/linuxAdmin1/Linux Admin 1.md

 # Linux
-to know what is linux just press on this link[ (https://www.linux.com/what-is-linux/) ]
+to know what is linux just press on this link --> https://www.linux.com/what-is-linux/

 ## Control the system
 > We can control system by two methods (GUI & CLI ) CLI is most common on servers and most times called (tty) tele type terminal when we have physical access to the machine